 About the products

 We believe aviators need apps that are easy to use, affordable, and work on all of their mobile devices.
-Currently we are offering the free Avare, I-Timer and I-FI apps for Android devices.
-All are free, designed to run on nearly all Android devices, focus on simplicity, and include no ads or invasive Permissions.
+All our apps are free, designed to run on nearly all Android devices, focus on simplicity, and include no push ads or invasive Permissions. *Note that you can opt in to see ads to support any current sponsors.

 About the development team